The Makeup Routine That Works Wonders To Cover My Chronic Rosacea

 I spend the most time perfecting my foundation base because once this step is done, I feel like everything else is a bonus.
 In the past I used to pile on heavy formulas that made my skin feel smothered.
 Now, I prefer a few layers of a light foundation.
 I apply one layer to the areas of my face that are clear (my chin, jaw and the left side of my forehead), then I build up the coverage on the areas that need a little more help.
 Layering light foundation in this way lends a much more natural appearance to the skin, as you can still see moles, freckles and slight imperfections.

-My current favourite foundation is the Oxygenetix Oxygenating Breathable Foundation, £45.
+My current favourite foundation is the Oxygenetix Oxygenating Breathable Foundation, $64.31.
 It was designed to be used immediately after chemical peels and similar treatments, so it’s incredibly gentle on sensitive, reactive skin.
 It has an aloe vera base and not only gives natural coverage but helps to heal and soothe my skin.
-I also love The Ordinary Serum Foundation, £5.70.
+I also love The Ordinary Serum Foundation, $6.70.
 It's a very lightweight foundation that builds beautifully and feels like you aren't wearing anything at all.
-I always apply this with a damp Beautyblender, £17, rather than my fingers because I've found that the heat from my hands can sometimes cause flare-ups.
-Sponges help to minimise irritation.
+I always apply this with a damp Beautyblender, $26, rather than my fingers because I've found that the heat from my hands can sometimes cause flare-ups.
+Sponges help to minimize irritation.

 The concealer

 I apply concealer to my under-eyes and will sometimes put a small amount on my cheeks if I want more of a full-coverage look.
-I use the tiniest amount of IT Cosmetics Bye Bye Undereye Concealer, £24.
-However much you think you need, halve it!
+I use the tiniest amount of However much you think you need, halve it!
 To apply this, I use the very tip of the Beautyblender and blend it in really gently.
 I then set everything with loose powder to keep everything in place.
-Vichy's Dermablend Make-up Setting Powder, £17.99, is great and doesn’t make my skin look cakey.
+Vichy's Dermablend Make-up Setting Powder, $35.84, is great and doesn’t make my skin look cakey.

 Advertisement